PRCWebDev/learning-javascript/README.md

     \*\*\* All credit for these projects goes to Jonas Schmedtmann 🙏 I am just his student, learning and practicing from his awesome course 🔥

+---

+#### 📈 27 October 2022

+1. Rewatched part of the lectures from Jonas Schmedtmann's course - Section 9:

+- [x] Sets
+- [x] Maps: Fundamentals
+- [x] Maps: Iteration
+- [x] Which Data Structure to Use

+2. Reviewed notes, code and challenges

+---

 #### 📈 26 October 2022

 1. Rewatched part of the lectures from Jonas Schmedtmann's course - Section 9: